Current Transportation & Infrastructure Projects

 The fully funded project will remove the stairs to create an ADA accessible, separated path.
 This new ADA compliant facility will eliminate the gap along the D18 bike route providing increased safety, clearer wayfinding, and an improved user experience.
 The project will also include improved crossings at Santa Fe Drive and a new sidewalk offset from Santa Fe Drive, spanning Jewell Avenue to Florida Avenue.

 The Iowa Underpass project will be split into two phases, Santa Fe and the intersection, and Iowa.
-Advertisement for construction for Santa Fe is scheduled for late 2020, with Iowa to follow soon after.

 Read more about the project goals and background